patrickjaja/overwolf_chat_wheel/README.md

 Issues:
  - keys not getting sent in correct order
+ - Only Open Wheel on hotkey usage (currently its attached to gameinfo event)
  - Cant use special chars like "!"
  - Overwolf window to current mousePosition
  - activate chatwheel on overwolf hotkeypress (maybe open/close on longpress)